Alonso-del-Arte/kepler-star/Bibliography.md

 * Aleister Crowley, *The Complete Astrological Writings*, edited by John Symonds and Kenneth Grant.
 Dallas, Texas: Duckworth (1979).
 Second impression by Gerald Duckworth &amp; Co.
 Limited in London (1988).
+* C. Aq.
+Libra, *Astrology: Its Technique and Ethics*.
+La Vergne, Tennessee:
+Kessinger (2010).
+* Joanna Watters, *Be Your Own Astrologer: Unlock the Secrets of the Signs and Planets*.
+London, New York: Cico Books (2015).

 ## Religious books